Religious Education (RE)

 At Joy Lane Primary School, Religious Education follows the Kent agreed syllabus.
 We aim to enable children to explore the meaning and purpose of their lives and to develop an appreciation of religion in contemporary life.
-In line with our whole school ethos, we encourage the concepts of respect, understanding and tolerance of others, whatever their beliefs.
-RE lessons will also aim to foster an open and enquiring mind whilst developing empathy skills within the pupils.
+In line with our whole school ethos and the British Values, we encourage the concepts of respect, understanding and tolerance of others, whatever their beliefs.
+RE lessons will also aim to foster an open and enquiring mind whilst developing empathy skills.

 The principle aim of our RE curriculum is to explore ‘big questions’ about life in order to find out what people believe and what difference this makes to how they live so that children can make sense of religion by reflecting on their own ideas and ways of living and develop their understanding of their own and others’ beliefs.
 These challenging questions explore meaning and purpose in life, beliefs about God, ultimate reality, issues of right and wrong and what it means to be human.
 Our children will learn about, and from, religions and worldviews in local, national and global contexts in order to discover, explore and consider different responses.

 In order to achieve this aim for RE, it can be broken down into three smaller aims:

 - To know about and understand a range of religions and worldviews.